sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/4000 - configuration-settings/1200 - draft-fingerprint.md

 The config preferentially runs only if the fingerprint finds the phrases.

-Parse a PDF portfolio
+Extract a PDF portfolio
 ----

-TBD TODO
+For an example of using fingerprints to extract multiple documents combined into one PDF portfolio, see TODO LINK portfolio.